donn/donn/Readme.md

 - [Fault](https://github.com/AUCOHL/Fault) — Somehow the only open-source
   design-for-test solution, including ATPG, Scan Chain Stitching, and TAP insertion and verification.
+- [Difetto](https://github.com/donn/difetto) – Graduate thesis; a flow built
+  using plugins to both LibreLane and Yosys to create a faster and more robust open-source design-for-test solution.

 ### Side Projects